Pacifilux rubra

-Atlantilux rubra is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.
+Pacifilux rubra is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.

+Description

+(Original description in Latin of Tiara rubra) This minute, red-and-white banded shell is characterized by longitudinal ribbing crossed by extremely fine striations.
+Anatomically, it is distinguished by a slightly reflexed siphonal canal and a four-plaited columella.

 Distribution

 This marine species occurs off New Caledonia and Queensland, Australia.